isw-kudos/kudos-docs/docs/boards/kubernetes/index.md

 ### Update Config file

-Download our [config file](/assets/config/kubernetes/boards.yaml) and update the values as below.
+Download our [config file](/assets/config/kubernetes/boards.yaml) and update all example values as required.
+Details as below.

 **Kubernetes Variables**: